Asylum in France: Statistics

-The development of French asylum policy
+History

 Before WWII

 Before the 1930s, French presented a relatively open attitude to refugees for its need of labour and the recovery caused by World War I. but the trend changed as the Great Depression occurred in the 1930s and then France was believed to implement more restrictive policies on immigration and asylum.

 In early 1933, the Prime Minister Édouard Daladier established an "Intermisterial Commission" focusing on refugee issues.
 Under the political environment at the moment, refugees in France were connected with national security and issues on employment, also, some voices concerned if refugees could not be assimilated and may cause an integration problem.
 The trend shortly changed after Daladier left the government in late 1933, and some of the measures were relaxed by the new Prime minister Léon Blum.
-Two examples for the new trend are the receiving of nearly 500,000 Spanish political refugees in 1936 due to the Spanish Civil War, and the interministerial commission's new review of the policy in the same year, which confirmed "no restrictions needed" for refugees coming to France.
+An examples for the new trend was the interministerial commission's new review of the policy in the same year, which confirmed "no restrictions needed" for refugees coming to France.

 In 1938 the policy trend changed again as Édouard Daladier returned to the position of Prime Minister.
+An examples for the new trend in 1939 was the lukewarm reception to refugees in France during La Retirada, the flight of nearly 500,000 Spaniards due to the defeat of the Republicans in the Spanish Civil War.
 In the next two years, some of the new decrees were imposed by the government on restricting the amount that heading France for asylum.
 For example, one of the decrees gave officials at borders a broadening power to reject the entry of asylum seekers.
 In addition, Jews looking for asylum in France were also believed to be targeted and restricted to an observable extent.

 In June 1940, the French army was defeated in the Battle of France.
 With the influences from Nazi Germany then, new policy on immigration and asylum, which was believed to be more racist, was pursued by the new Vichy government.
 Many refugees, especially for political asylum purposes, lost their special right to continue residing in France, and some of them were sent back to their origin countries, mostly Germany and Italy.
 The situation continued until the end of World War II.
 In November 1945, Charles de Gaulle was elected President of France, and a more consistent policy on immigration and asylum became a goal by the new government.